janekelin/programming-exercise-stay-or-fall/README.md

 # Quick start

-## If you have NodeJs installed
+## If you have NodeJs v14+ installed

 Run CLI command `npm run dist` from the repo's root.

 ## If you do not have NodeJs installed

 At the moment this application is distributed only as a command line based program.
-In order to run it, you must install [NodeJs](https://nodejs.org/en/).
+In order to run it, you must install [NodeJs, LTS v14+](https://nodejs.org/en/).
 After that, you can run CLI command `npm run dist` from the repo's root.

 # Assumptions